Kitwscw/WebSit/README.md

-# This repository is to hold a website I made about what I did over the holidays
+# This repository is to hold a website I made last year
 ### idk what else to say, no touch pls